Adolf Hitler Schools: History

 The first AHS opened on 20 April 1937 (Hitler's forty-eighth birthday) in Pomeranian Crössinsee, and while the Hitler Youth's (HJ) leadership envisioned fifty such schools with in excess of 15,000 students, as late as the end of 1943 only ten schools were operational with a meager 2,027 pupils in attendance.
 Economic considerations related to the war effort strained the planned budget for the schools.
 Overall the curriculum at the AHS represented an outright rejection of previous educational ideas since it was anti-traditional, anti-knowledge, anti-Gymnasium, and anti-parent in disposition.
 While the AHS original educational plan was intended to entirely transform schooling in Nazi Germany, it proved not much more than a duplicate model to the Education Institutes' boarding schools.
-HJ leaders and Order Fortress teachers operated as overseers and despite the rigid discipline at the schools, all HJ ranks addressed one another using the informal/familiar "Du", and instead of regional Gauleiter supervising schools in their respective territories, authority was given to Hitler Youth commanders.
+Hitler Youth leaders and Order Fortress teachers operated as overseers and despite the rigid discipline at the schools, all Hitler Youth ranks addressed one another using the informal/familiar "Du", and instead of regional Gauleiter supervising schools in their respective territories, authority was given to Hitler Youth commanders.

 Hitler described the aims of the AHS in the following terms:

 We are bringing talented youngsters, the children of the broad mass of our population.
-Workers' sons, farmers' sons, whose parents could never afford to put their children through higher education...Later on, they will join the Party, they will attend the Ordensburg, they will occupy the highest positions.
-We have a goal which may seem fantastic.
-We envisage a state in which each post will be held by the ablest son of our people, regardless of where he comes from.
+Workers' sons, farmers' sons, whose parents could never afford to put their children through higher education [...]
+Later on, they will join the Party, they will attend the Ordensburg, they will occupy the highest positions.
+We have a goal which may seem fantastical.
+We envisage a state in which each post will be held by the ablest sons of our people, regardless of where he comes from.
 A state in which birth means nothing, but performance and ability mean everything.

 Scholarship lagged significantly behind as a criterion for success at these schools, namely since time-honored curricula and teacher qualifications were sacrificed for Nazi commitment.
 Starting in 1941, the AHS became the "Reich Schools of the NSDAP"; thereafter, several AHS were housed in emptied sanatoriums or other available cloister schools, and strict regional student assignments ceased with German-speaking pupils from Nazi-occupied territories being admitted.
 Proving oneself as "the best" superseded educational success, but despite this fact, pupils received a diploma and the Education Ministry certified students for university study following matriculation from AHS.
 Some AHS graduates took up leadership positions in the Children's Country Evacuation, and after 1943, many were assigned as flak helpers.
 Some portion of the training at the AHS explicitly remained military in nomenclature, designed to prepare the AHS graduates for a future role in the Nazi military apparatus—training that endured until the end of the Third Reich itself.